freedomjs/freedom-port-control/README.md

 ## Usage

-This module will allow you to control port mappings in a NAT and probe it for various configuration details.
+This module will allow you to control port mappings in a NAT and probe it for various settings.

 ### Probing methods